 Introduction to Square Roots

-In the monomials unit, we took a close look at exponents and powers.
-You may want to review the lesson on exponents before starting this lesson on square roots.
+In the exponents unit we took a close look at exponents and powers.
+You may want to review the lesson on exponents before starting this lesson.

 Let's get started.